TAMU-CPT/CPT_GffParser/README.md

 The primary function for reading in GFF files.
 Will return a list of SeqRecord objects, with gffSeqFeature objects as their .feature lists.

 `gffParse(gff3In, base_dict = {}, outStream = sys.stderr, codingTypes=["CDS"], metaTypes = ["remark"], suppressMeta = 2, pragmaPriority = True, pragmaOverridePriority = True):`
-- gff3In --- source file handle
+- gff3In --- source file handle, will accept any object that implements a .readlines() method or other list-like access to file lines
 - base_dict --- Additional SeqRecord information.
 Keys are OrganismIDs and values are SeqRecords.
 For BCBio backwards compatibility.
 - outStream --- output filestream or stringstream for the errorlog to be passed, if any parsing errors are encountered
 - codingTypes --- list of feature types where a non-'.' phase value is expected, passed along to lineAnalysis